nealrichardson/nealrichardson.github.io/content/talks/_index.md

 Here are slides from a few talks I've given over the years:

+-   [Arrow Turns 10](/arrow-turns-10/): A look back at the first decade of the Apache Arrow project, how we got to where we are now, and how we can continue to thrive in the next decade.
+Presented at the [Apache Arrow Summit](https://www.meetup.com/pydata-paris/events/310646396/), October 2, 2025.
+The talk was not recorded, and the linked slides aren't that useful on their own, but I wrote up a blog post version [here](/2025/10/07/arrow-turns-10/).

 -   [Scaling Up Data Workflows with Arrow, Parquet, and DuckDB](/user-2025/): How Parquet files, partitioning, and query engines like DuckDB and the one in the [`arrow`](https://arrow.apache.org/docs/r) R package can help you scale up your data workflows in R. Presented at the [useR!
 2025 Conference](https://user2025.r-project.org/), August 2025.

 -   [Solving Big Data Problems With Apache Arrow](/talks/user-2021/) ([video](https://www.youtube.com/watch?v=5e7W4ktjASQ)): Some applications of the `arrow` R package provided by the user community.
 Presented at the [useR!
 2021 Conference](https://user2021.r-project.org/), July 2021.